smolijar/gitwiki-thesis/src/implementation/nodegit.md

 <<nodegit/createLocalRefs.js>>
 ```

-First, all available references are retrieved from the repository, from which we filter only the remote references.
+At first, all available references are retrieved from the repository, from which we filter only the remote references.
 Then for each remote reference, we must perform the following actions:

 - Find OID, so we know onto which commit we _hook_ the new branch^[The OID is available through a synchronous method `target`, as seen on line 5 if listing \ref{lst:impl:nodegit:createlocalrefs}.]